JetBrains/teamcity-sdk-docs/topics/storing-plugin-state-and-settings.md

 <note>

 Plugin can also use `CustomDataStorage` from [`SBuildType`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuildType.html) to store data associated with a build.
-But this approach requires proper cleanup code to make sure that storages that are no longer required will be removed either when the build is finished or when the build itself is removed.
+This approach demands a proper cleanup code to ensure that the storage will be removed as soon as it is no longer required: either when the build finishes or when the build is removed.
-Storing the state in the build artifacts automatically ensures that it will be cleaned up when the build is removed from history by a regular TeamCity cleanup process.
+If the state is stored in the build artifacts, TeamCity will clean it up automatically when removing the build from the history.
 </note>